Standardized Testing

 A standardized college admission test administered by the College Board |

-The SAT is offered at NMH in two ways, through both weekend and school day administrations.
-School day: Students sign up for the exam with the school after the school year begins.
-Weekend: Students must register for the test themselves through the College Board.
+The SAT is offered at NMH in two ways: School day testing: Students sign up for the exam with the school after the school year begins.
+Weekend testing: Students must register for the test themselves through the College Board.

 |

-Typically late fall/winter of junior year and again fall of senior year.
-Many students also retake the SAT in spring of junior year.
+Typically in the late fall/winter of junior year and again in the fall of senior year.
+Many students retake the SAT in spring of junior year.

 |